Do People Live On Catalina Island?

 Are there private residences on Catalina Island?

-Are there permanent residents on Catalina Island?
+Are there bears on Catalina Island?